line/kotlin-jdsl/docs/en/jpql-with-kotlin-jdsl/expressions.md

 ## Arithmetic operations

-To build arithmetic operations, you can use following functions:
+Use the following functions to build arithmetic operations:

 * \+ (plus)
 * \- (minus)